ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Experiment

 \subsection{Ablation Studies}

-We conduct ablation studies to demonstrate the effectiveness of several key techniques on the Test-Unseen set in our model, including the encoder pre-training(EP), decoder pre-training(DP), visual input, and random image.
+We conduct ablation studies to demonstrate the effectiveness of several key techniques on the Test-Unseen set in our model, including the encoder pre-training(EP), decoder pre-training(DP), visual input, random image, and concat function.
 The results of both subjective and objective evaluations have been presented in Table~\ref{table:ablation}, and we have the following observations: 1) Removing the self-supervised encoder and decoder pre-training strategy results in a decline in all indicators, which demonstrates the effectiveness and efficiency of the proposed pre-training strategy in reducing data variance and promoting model convergence.
 2) Without the input of RGB-D image and removing all of the modules related to the image causes a distinct degradation in RTE values, which demonstrates that our model successfully learns acoustics from the visual scene.
+3) The replacement of cross-attention with the concat fusion function results in a decrease in performance across all metrics, highlighting the effectiveness of our visual-text fusion module.

 Furthermore, we conducted a more detailed exploration of our model's processing and reasoning about different patches in the RGB-D images.
 To achieve this, we deliberately substituted the target image with random images, allowing us to determine whether the model can derive meaningful representations from visual inputs.
 Our findings show that after replacing the target image with a random image, the performance of our model significantly degraded, indicating that our model could model the room acoustic information of visual input.